rohith12321/Hack-to-Capture-GDG/week-1/assignment-submissions/varun_malviya-231122.md

 ssh bandit0@bandit.labs.overthewire.org -p 2220 -l bandit0

 ## LEVEL 1
-bandit0@bandit:~$ pwd
+To retrieve the password for Level 1, I followed these steps:

+Connected to the host using the SSH command:

+bash
+Copy code
+ssh bandit0@bandit.labs.overthewire.org -p 2220
+Used the pwd command to confirm the current working directory:

+bash
+Copy code
 /home/bandit0
+Searched for the password file using the find command:

+Initially searched for readme.txt: bash
+Copy code
-bandit0@bandit:~$ find readme.txt
+find readme.txt
-find: ‘readme.txt’: No such file or directory bandit0@bandit:~$ find readme readme bandit0@bandit:~$ file readme
+Result: File not found.
+Adjusted the search to locate a file named readme: bash
+Copy code
+find readme
+Verified the file type using the file command:

+bash
+Copy code
+file readme
-readme: ASCII text
+Result: Confirmed it was an ASCII text file.

-bandit0@bandit:~$ ls
-readme
+Listed the directory contents to ensure the readme file was present:

+Used ls to display all files.
-bandit0@bandit:~$ ls -1
+Used ls -1 for a cleaner, one-file-per-line display.
-readme
+Opened the readme file to retrieve the password using the cat command:

+bash
+Copy code
-bandit0@bandit:~$ cat readme
+cat readme
-Congratulations on your first steps into the bandit game!!
-Please make sure you have read the rules at https://overthewire.org/rules/ If you are following a course, workshop, walkthrough or other educational activity, please inform the instructor about the rules as well and encourage them to contribute to the OverTheWire community so we can keep these games free!
+Result: Displayed the password for Level 1.

-The password you are looking for is: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If ssh bandit1@bandit.labs.overthewire.org -p 2220
+The password  is: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If ssh bandit1@bandit.labs.overthewire.org -p 2220

 ## LEVEL 2